MOMENT3D/MomentSlicer/README.md

 - Precise wall
 - Klipper support
 - More granular controls
-- More features can be found in [change notes](https://github.com/SoftFever/OrcaSlicer/releases/)
+- More features can be found in [change notes](https://github.com/SoftFever/MomentSlicer/releases/)

 ### Some background
-OrcaSlicer is fork of Bambu Studio
+MomentSlicer is fork of Bambu Studio
 It was previously known as BambuStudio-SoftFever
 Bambu Studio is forked from [PrusaSlicer](https://github.com/prusa3d/PrusaSlicer) by Prusa Research, which is from [Slic3r](https://github.com/Slic3r/Slic3r) by Alessandro Ranellucci and the RepRap community.
-Orca Slicer incorporates a lot of features from SuperSlicer by @supermerill Orca Slicer's logo is designed by community member Justin Levine(@freejstnalxndr)
+Moment Slicer incorporates a lot of features from SuperSlicer by @supermerill Moment Slicer's logo is designed by community member Justin Levine(@freejstnalxndr)

 # How to install
 **Windows**: